Operational Tips for Mexico – Landing Permits for Private Aircraft

 This is a post by authors Manuel Girault and Jorge Alva.
-Manuel and Jorge are based at Universal Aviation Mexico (UVavemex), which has an FBO facility in Toluca and aircraft ground handling facilities in Cancun, Los Cabos and Cozumel.
-Manuel is an expert on business aircraft operations in Mexico and can be contacted at firstname.lastname@example.org or email@example.com.
+Manuel and Jorge are based at Universal Aviation Mexico, which has an FBO facility in Toluca and aircraft ground handling facilities in Cancun, Los Cabos and Cozumel.
+Manuel is an expert on business aircraft operations in Mexico and can be contacted at email@example.com or firstname.lastname@example.org.

 This business aviation blog post is part of a series on operating in Mexico and continues from our last article: "Operational Tips for Mexico – Fuel, Security and Additional Services."